0xalby/dotfiles/README.md

 I guess troubleshooting is the price to pay.
 * I love this and thank your for making me discover some of this stuff!
 You are welcome, if you need anything just hit me up.
+* Fuck I really need this Window program or non wine/proton compatible and not emulatable game to run...
+It is possible to virtualize a Windows(and more then that) installation using libvirt and KVM passing your GPU to it(called GPU passthrough) with virtio to run anything you want with almost barebones performance check it out.

 ## How do I?
 * Do anything related to audio?
 Use pulsemixer